FAQ: Frequently Asked Questions

 Is it possible to travel with cremation or aquamation ashes?

 Traveling with ashes is permissible, but when flying, you must comply with airline policies and TSA regulations.
 The ashes should be placed in a container made of a material that can be x-rayed, such as wood or plastic.
+The urns that Endswell includes with our cremation and aquamation packages meet TSA requirements for air travel.
 The Transportation Security Administration (TSA) recommends contacting the airline in advance to determine their specific policies on traveling with cremated remains.
 For further details, visit the TSA website.

 Can cremation or aquamation ashes be divided among family members?